netzpirat/haml-coffee/README.md

 Again, please consult the official [Haml reference](http://haml-lang.com/docs/yardoc/file.HAML_REFERENCE.html) for more details.
 Haml Coffee implements the same functionality like Ruby Haml, only for CoffeeScript.

-Running code is able to define functions that generates Haml:
+You can also create functions that generate Haml:

 ```haml
 - sum(a, b) ->